 Most of the recipes thus far into the site's history use hand mixing methods for making dough.
 Because humans are not machines, they don't have the ability to work dough relentlessly for any extended period of time.
 A mixer, on the other hand, can provide a constant kneading action continuously.
 Effectively, a mixing dough by machine is about ten times more efficient than mixing dough by hand.
 In breadmaking terms, a machine provides mechanical development of gluten.

 Our hand technique therefore requires a few tricks to compete with highly efficient machines.
-About the biggest trick we can use in making dough by hand is known as natural chemical development.
-Chemical development of dough does not mean applying chemicals to dough - it just means that natural chemical rather than mechanical processes are utilised to achieve development of gluten to make bread.
-Natural Chemical development of dough requires time, and the right set of preconditions.
-In bakeries, the term 'time dough' is still used to refer to any dough which has some natural chemical development occuring.
+About the biggest trick we can use in making dough by hand is known as natural biological development.
+Biological development of dough requires time, and the right set of preconditions.
+In bakeries, the term 'time dough' is still used to refer to any dough which has some natural (resting) development occuring.

-The two major preconditions for chemical development of dough to occur efficiently are the absence of salt, and optimal temperature.
+The two major preconditions for biological development of dough to occur efficiently are the absence of salt, and optimal temperature.
 So that's why every recipe in this site utilises the delayed salt method.
-It's just a very efficient way to develop gluten, using time rather than mechanical energy to do the work!
+It's just a very efficient way to develop gluten, using time and natural biological processes rather than mechanical energy to do the work!